Our Re-purposed Home

 frame built and fenced for a custom made catio or cat enclosure

 View of door framing.
-Door in this image is not permanently attached.
+The door in this image is not permanently attached.

 In order for me to build the front wall with the door I needed to change the upright walls a little.
 On the right side middle of the front wall, I needed to add a 4-way connector making this upright into two sections.
 This is so I could add a cross piece in two directions (one for the top of the door and one for the right side support in front of the window.
 I also added a Tee connector in the center upright making it into two pieces as well.